darrenf54321/makersbnb/README.md

   As a User, So I can ensure the details of my requested booking are correct, I should be able to see my requested details in full.

-  As a User, So I can ensure the details of my requested booking are correct, I should be able to see my requested details in full.

   As a Host, So my space is available for rent, I can list a single space.

   As a User, So I can see what properties are available that meet my criteria, I should be able to view available listings.